EmmanueleBollino/bn-vaccines/README.md

 For the sake of simplicity, data contained in the database have hardly been simplified, loosing important information about the domain.
 Because of this, the results are considered over simplistic and not reliable.
 This project only shows that using probabilistic graphical models for this domain is possible.

+## Repository structure
+- Report.pdf contains the report of this projec
+- bn_covid_vaccines.ipynb contains the Jupyter notebook with the implementation of this project
+- A folder data/ should be created in the root of the project and fullfilled with VAERS csv files